 - Formulate bullet points from the customer's point of view.
 After all, it's about convincing the customer of your product.

 - Use relevant keywords.
-How you can research relevant Amazon keywords is explained in detail in our Amazon Keyword Guide.
+How you can research relevant Amazon keywords is explained in detail in our Amazon Keyword Guide (opens new window).
 It does not matter for the relevance whether a keyword is further up or down in the bullet points.
 The only important thing is that the keyword appears at all.

 Amazon bullet points are a significant component of Amazon listings.
 They are relevant to both the Amazon search algorithm and the purchase decision process.
 Due to the limited character length of the bullet points recommended by Amazon, it is advisable to always formulate the product features from the customer-centric point of view, taking into account the Amazon keywords.
 Frequently asked questions should be answered directly with the bullet points.
 Always attract the customer's interest and present your product as a solution.